jeffbski/joi-browser/README.md

 # joi-browser

-joi validation bundled for the browser
+joi validation bundled for the browser (babelified and bundled)

 ## Why?